Ueshibag/b3_clone_arduino/README.md

 # B3 clone Arduino projects

+## Controls (Vibrato / Chorus / Leslie - Percussions / Expression Pedal)

+Although these functionalities are spread over two boards, they are all controlled by a single Arduino Nano Every.

 ## Drawbars

 The 38 drawbars span over 4 boards ( 9 + 11 + 9 + 9) connected by wires.